Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Preliminary and main results

-where $C$ is either $\rightarrow$, $\leftrightarrow$, $Sep$, or $g$ corresponding to a classes of one-way LOCC, two-way LOCC, separable and global POVMs, respectively.
-Similarly, the optimal type 1 error under the condition that the type 2 error is no more than $\beta$ is written as
+where $C$ is either $\rightarrow$, $\leftrightarrow$, $Sep$, or $g$ corresponding to classes of one-way LOCC, two-way LOCC, separable and global POVMs, respectively.
+Here, based on the original definitions of these classes, we notice that $\leftrightarrow$ is not compact although $\rightarrow$, $Sep$, or $g$ are compact sets \cite{CLMOW13}.
+Hence, in this paper, class $\leftrightarrow$ is defined as a closure of the set of all two-way LOCC POVMS, which involves infinite-step LOCC protocols as well \cite{BDFMRSSW99,KKB11,OBNM08,Ch11,CCL12}.
+This modified definition of class $\leftrightarrow$ justifies the use of $min$ in Eq.~(\ref{eq def beta n C alpha rho sigma}) in the case of $C=\leftrightarrow$.
+Similarly, the optimal type-1 error under the condition that the type-2 error is no more than a constant $\beta \ge 0$ is written as